westbardkiwi/rustLearning/README.md

 memory safe C with some different syntax, macros, and "cargos" in place of libraries!
 Having worked in C, I expect to pick this up, all things going well.

+# License
+All code is licensed under the GNU General Public License v3.0...
+Please contact the Free Software Foundation for complete license.